cdevairakkam7/SQL-Queries/Granting and revoking access.md

-### Granting Reader, Owner and Writer access to users.
+### Granting Reader, Owner, and Writer access to users.

 ```{sql}
 GRANT READER ON TABLE GIT_TEST To 'xyz@github.com'